 Abstract

 This informative proposal reports the test results of a neural network (NN) based temporal filtering for both detail enhancement and inter-prediction.
 The proposed NN processing is composed of two steps, NN-based reconstruction process and NN-based prediction process.
 Both processes has the same NN model utilizing temporal features, but the parameters of each model was individually trained for improving the quality of the reconstruction or minimizing error of the motion compensated prediction.
-The test results show coding gains 4.69% and 6,87% respectively, for classes C & D in luma for RA.
+The test results show coding gains 3.14%, 4.69% and 6,87% respectively, for classes B, C & D in luma for RA.

 Introduction